 - Bake for 7 minutes.
 Allow to cool 1 minute before turning pan over to remove donuts onto a cooling rack.

 - Meanwhile, make glaze.
 In a flat-bottomed bowl, whisk together half and half and vanilla bean seeds until evenly combined.
 Slowly mix in powdered sugar until smooth.
 If glaze is too thick, add 1 teaspoon more of half and half at a time.
 If dough is too thin, add 1 tablespoon more of powdered sugar at a time.

 - Once donuts have cooled completely, about 15-20 minutes, dunk in glaze rocking the donut around the bowl to evenly coat.
 Place on cooling rack and allow to dry, about 20 minutes.
 Serve.
 Best served same day.
-If storing leftovers, lightly cover.
+If storing leftovers, lightly cover if at all.

 Dont’ forget to grab your $1 off coupon.